Oil hovers near 13-month highs as storm hits U.S. output, Fed assures rates staying low

 An assurance from the U.S. Federal Reserve that interest rates would stay low for a while weakened the U.S. dollar, while boosting investors’ risk appetite and global equity markets.

-A severe winter storm in Texas has caused U.S. crude production to drop by more than 10%, or 1 million barrels per day (bpd) last week, the Energy Information Administration said on Wednesday.
+The severe winter storm in Texas caused U.S. crude production to drop by more than 10%, or 1 million barrels per day (bpd), last week, the Energy Information Administration said on Wednesday.
 [EIA/S]

-“Combined with a dovish Jerome Powell and an already tight physical market, oil prices exploded higher,” Jeffrey Halley, senior market analyst for Asia Pacific at OANDA said.
+“Oil prices are holding up, benefiting from a weaker U.S. dollar.
+I see two factors capping the upside today: Returning crude production in Texas post-storm and market participants awaiting for more clarity from OPEC+ next moves,” Giovanni Staunovo, commodity analyst at UBS, said.

-Fuel supplies in the world’s largest oil consumer could also tighten as its refinery crude inputs had dropped to the lowest since September 2008, EIA’s data showed.
+Fuel supplies in the world’s largest oil consumer could also tightened as its refinery crude inputs had dropped to the lowest since September 2008, EIA’s data showed.

 ING analysts said U.S. crude stocks could rise in weeks ahead as production has recovered fairly quickly while refinery capacity is expected to take longer to return to normal.